Clouza/simple-change-theme/README.md

 Native language

 ## Other Things
-If you want to contribute, you can fork this repository. <br/>
+- If you want to contribute, you can fork this repository. <br/>
-Theme 2 will update next time (╯▽╰ )
+- Theme 2 will update next time (╯▽╰ )

+In this file ```config.css``` you can change the default colors, reset css, footer or anything you want